Do’s & Don’ts After Cataract Surgery in Colorado

 • First, try not to bend over or sneeze immediately after surgery.
 These activities put pressure on the eye when it’s starting to heal.
 Don’t do any heavy lifting or perform strenuous activities or exercise either.

-• Don’t drive the day after surgery; let things settle a bit first.
+• Don’t drive the day after surgery; let things settle first.

 • Stay out of dusty areas and keep indoors when pollen is heavy in the air.

-• Don’t rub your eye: Healing often involves itching, and that’s the case with cataract surgery recovery.
-It may feel dry as well, which can be annoying, more so if you have tended to experience dry eyes in the past.
+• Don’t rub or touch your eye: Healing often involves itching, and that’s the case with cataract surgery recovery.
+It may feel dry as well, which can be annoying, especially if you have tended to experience dry eyes in the past.
 It will pass, day by day.
-Still, don’t rub.
+Still, don’t rub or touch your eye to avoid the risk of infection.

-• Stay out of hot tubs and swimming pools, and any kind of immersion.
-A little rain won’t hurt, but underwater is another matter.
+• Stay out of hot tubs, swimming pools, and immersion.
+A little rain won’t hurt, but underwater is another matter due to the risk of bacteria leading to infections.

 How Long Does Cataract Surgery Recovery Take?